 The Importance of Experience in CRM

 According to a Salesforce survey, 84% of respondents ranked the importance of experience at the same level as the quality of products or services.
-Whether you are marketing to new or existing customers, people go where the best experiences take them.
+Whether you are marketing to new or existing customers, people go wherever the best experiences take them.

-Have you ever had a great waiter that remembers your personal preferences, learns your tastes and recommends a new menu item that fits your liking?
+Have you ever had a great waiter that remembers your personal preferences, learns your tastes, and recommends a new menu item that fits your liking?
 Now, that’s a great experience!

-A positive experience could be anything from discounts on items you know they frequently purchase, reminders to reorder, or even just a thank you or birthday card for being a loyal customer.
+A positive experience could mean anything from discounts on items you know they frequently purchase, reminders to reorder, or even just a thank you or birthday card for being a loyal customer.
 You’re more likely to gain their loyalty by showing them you care about who they are as a consumer, rather than just being one.

 Exceptional Experience = Convenience and Care